deltacodepl/ha-docker/README.md

 ## Getting Started
 Deploy the stack into your Docker environment.
-This can be done any number of ways, to get started quickly log onto your Docker host system, and clone this repository: `git clone https://github.com/tyzen9/docker-homeassistant.git`
+This can be done by cloning this repository, by downloading the most recent release, or just by simply copying the content of the `compose.yml` file and `sample.env` above.

-1. Set the configuration options as desired in the `docker-compose.yaml` and `.env` files.
+1. Set the configuration options as desired in the `compose.yaml` and `.env` files.
 1. Navigate to the project's root directory and run the following command:

 ```